Ezra1/smart-news-scraper/README.md

 | LOGGING_LEVEL | Logging verbosity | INFO |
 | CHATGPT_CONTEXT_MESSAGE | System prompt for OpenAI | Custom relevance instructions |

-Configuration is stored in `config/config.json`.
+Configuration is stored in `config/config.json` (create this file by copying `config/config.template.json` and updating your keys).
 API keys are stored securely using encryption.

 ## Architecture